Arkada Bank

-Arkada Bank was a public joint stock bank based in Ukraine.
+Arkada Bank (банк "Аркада") was a public joint stock bank based in Ukraine.
 Its head office was situated in Kyiv.

 The bank was declared insolvent in 2020, and while its liquidation was expected to be completed in 2023, it was in fact finalized in the summer of 2024.
-A criminal case for the embezzlement of ₴9 billion of funds for financing the construction of Arkada Bank is ongoing.
-More than 90% of the bank's depositors (more than 5,000 people) will be refunded their deposits in full.
+A criminal case for the embezzlement of ₴9 billion of funds for financing the construction of Arkada Bank was ongoing as of September 2020.
+More than 90% of the bank's depositors (more than 5,000 people) would be refunded their deposits in full.